kqr/kqr.github.com/_posts/2012-11-11-part-1-introduction.md

 Haskell is Unique
 -----------------

-I have chosen to use Haskell for this book mainly because it gives you very powerful tools to think about programming as *performing computations*, rather than something else.
-Performing computations is really everything programming is about.
+Programming, at its core, is simply *performing computations* and then combining them and their results to form a larger picture.
+I have chosen to use Haskell for this book mainly because it is a very high-level language that gives you very powerful tools to do exactly that; to think of programming as performing computations.
+Many other languages, both low and high in level, focus on another view of programming -- they say that programming is about fiddling around with small parts at a time to sooner or later arrive at a larger picture.

 Haskell also enjoys a unique position among programming languages today.
-Although it has yet failed to achieve widespread adoption, Haskell is safe for the changes that will come in the immediate future, and learning Haskell is a worthwhile investment for what is to come.
-Even if you do not use Haskell later on, many of the concepts which Haskell pioneer are gradually transferred to other languages, and you will have immense use of your Haskell knowledge.
+Although it has yet failed to achieve the widespread adoption of e.g. Java or Python, the userbase of Haskell is growing larger by the minute.
+I believe the reasons for that are that Haskell is safe for the changes that will come in the immediate future.
+When other programming languages become obsolete, Haskell will be extended and continue to live on.
+This has been seen happening with other programming languages, and Haskell possesses everything it needs to continue being relevant for at least the future 40 years to come.
+Already, Haskell is pioneering some of the concepts which are only slowly creeping into other programming languages, so learning Haskell is definitely a worthwhile investment even if you do not use Haskell itself later on.

 Most of all, Haskell is free and open, and it is a lot of fun and an excellent language to teach the art of computation in because it is, alongside all this, designed for education purposes.

 Features of Haskell
 ---------------------

-(This section is a little technical.
-If you feel like most of the words are flying right over your head, skim it for interesting tidbits but do not concern yourself too much with the details.)

-Haskell is a *declarative* programming language.
-Most other programming languages are, by contrast, imperative.
-This means that a Haskell programmer will concern himself with *what* computation should be performed, and not *how* it is performed, as would a programmer of an imperative language would.
-A declarative *what* approach makes it easier to analyse code to make sure it is correct.
+There are two main approches to programming.
+One is called *declarative* programming, and programming declaratively means to view programs as combinations of *independent* computations.
+Consider the following declarative way to describe a process.

+ 1. Assume that `pinkify` means to paint something pink;
+ 2. Assume that `cars` is a name that refers to all the cars in this dealership;
+ 3. To perform an `action` on all items of a `collection`, you first perform `action` on the first item, then the next and so on until you reach the end;
+ 4. Show me what all `cars` would look like if you would perform `pinkify` on them.

+First, we define two names, one for an action (painting something pink) and one for a collection of objects (cars in this case.)
+Then we define what it means to perform an action on multiple items.
+Then we perform the action on the entire dealership and take a look.
+The actual computation is performed by combining three independent sub-computations.

+The opposite of declarative programming is called *imperative* programming.
+Imperative programming is less about combining independent sub-computations, and more about making a list of actions that the computer must perform to reach the desired goal.
+This is how the same process description might look like when you are programming imperatively:

+ 1. Assume that `cars` is a name that refers to all the cars in this dealership;
+ 2. Assume that `current` is a name that refers to the car we are currently looking at;
+ 3. Set `current` to the first car in `cars` (i.e. look at the first car);
+ 4. Paint the `current` car pink;
+ 5. Set `current` to the next car in `cars`;
+ 6. Repeat from step 4 until `current` refers to the last car in `cars`;
+ 7. Now look at all the cars.

+This is accomplishing the same thing, but with much more guidance from the programmer.
+We have to explicitly tell the program how to perform an action on all cars, and we cannot perform a generic action on all cars -- we have to repeat this definition for every action we want to perform.
+Worst of all, though, this second version *actually paints all the cars pink*.
+If you decide it was an ugly colour, you have to manually save somewhere which colour all the cars previously were so you can restore it.

+Haskell is declarative, and as such, programs tend to get fairly small and are quick to write.
+The code is also easier to understand and fix when it goes wrong.

-Haskell does not allow destructive updates; in Haskell, data cannot be accidentally (or intentionally) changed.
-New data can be created from old data, but old data can never be changed, and old data can never be removed.
-This provides safety against some errors in the code that might otherwise be hard to find if they could modify program data.
+In the previous example, we saw how the declarative version never actually painted over any previous cars.
+This is common for declarative languages and it is likewise true for Haskell.
+In fact, it is *not possible* to overwrite data in Haskell.
+You can create new data from old data, but you can never change or remove old data.
+Old data gets automatically removed when it is no longer used, but not until then.
+This provides safety against some errors in the code that might otherwise be hard to find if they by mistake could modify program data to effectively hide themselves.

-Haskell is a *pure functional* language.
-This is partly a consequence of the previous constraint.
-Functions, the basic building blocks of Haskell, do not depend on any external variable.
-A function will never change its behaviour based on chance, a particular file not existing, the phase of the moon or anything else.
-If the function works in one context, it will work in *all other* contexts.
-To a new programmer, this might sound obvious, but it is actually the case in most of the mainstream programming languages that functions (or procedures or methods, as they are called there) can work in one context but be horribly broken in another.

-Similarly, a function in Haskell will never change any external variable.
-A function will never accidentally create thousands of files or launch the entirety of the forgotten Soviet nuclear arsenal.
-At least not without the programmer being *very* well aware that might happen.
-Haskell functions are completely isolated blocks of computation and can not affect the rest of the world in any way.
-While this isolation might seem like a disadvantage, there are ways to overcome the problems it creates, and it provides the programmer with excellent guaratees to make analysis of the code easier.

-Haskell is also a *lazily evaluated* language, which simply means that no computations will be performed until they are needed.
-Most other languages are eager in their computation strategy and will perform computations as soon as they can, even if the result of that computation is not needed at all.
-Haskell only computes things when they are needed.

-Although these are lots of restrictions, and it might feel uncomfortable to work under restrictions, they are all useful restrictions.
-They do not interfer with normal work, but they prevent lots of mistakes programmers often make.
-All of these points make Haskell a great language, and it is one of the few languages I feel are future-proof.
+Partly as a consequence of the previous constraint, Haskell also tries its damnedest to prevent computations from interfering with each other.
+Each computation in Haskell is completely isolated and does not depend on any other computation.
+A computation will only be able to affect "the outside world" when the programmer is made aware of that risk.
+This is compared to pretty much all other programming languages where some magic line of "outside world" code may be hidden anywhere in a large project.
+It simply can not happen in Haskell.
+The programmer has full control of which parts of the code that may affect "the outside world."

+Haskell also never performs a computation unless it is absolutely necessary.
+All other mainstream languages try to perform a computation as soon as they can.
+Haskell only computes as much as it has to.
+In many cases, computations do not occur at all because the result is not needed.
+This, as it turns out, is a double-edged sword.
+If it can be mastered, it is very effective and beautiful.

+Haskell also keeps track of what kind of values you use.
+In Haskell, you can not even start a program that has the remote possibility of trying to drive a space shuttle like you would a motorcycle.
+To Haskell, a space shuttle and a motorcycle are two completely different things and if it is somehow possible for the program to mix them up, the program is considered unsafe.
+When writing normal code, of course, there should not be any possibility to mix motorcycles and space shuttles up, so this is a good thing.

+Many of these features makes it easier for us to build safe programs which run in somewhat controlled environments.
+I would describe Haskell as a very sharp and pointy language, and if you do not care for what you are doing, you will eventually run into those pointy bits and hurt yourself.
+If you do care for what you are doing, though, you can use the pointy bits to fend off evil.

 The Haskell Platform